santtiospina/Machine-Failure-Prediction/README.md

 # machineFailurePrediction
-Binary classification (machine failure prediction) and recall optimization for unbalanced datasets.
+Binary Classification (Machine Failure Prediction) and Recall Optimization in unbalanced datasets.

 Comparing scenarios and algorithms to check performance.